Interactive Communication -- cross-disciplinary perspectives from psychology, acoustics, and technology: Technical Solutions and Applications

 \section{Technical Solutions and Applications}

-The following applications illustrate how insights from psychological and technological perspectives translate into practice.
-We deliberately present three prototypical domains that differ in maturity: assistive listening devices (well-established), conversational agents (rapidly evolving), and social VR (emerging and visionary).
+The following applications illustrate how the psychological and technological determinants developed in Section~\ref{Theory}, and the measures surveyed in Section~\ref{Measures}, translate into practice.
+We deliberately present three prototypical domains that differ in maturity and how they intervene with IC: assistive listening devices (well-established) primarily enhance or restore the acoustic speech signal, conversational agents (rapidly evolving) generate, interpret and coordinate spoken und multimodal dialogue, and social VR (emerging and visionary) embeds IC in spatial, audiovisual and embodied environments.
 Together, they highlight current achievements while continuously raising new questions about how psychological mechanisms and media technologies must be jointly considered to design effective, inclusive, and human-centered communication environments.